-3.1.1.1 MAP Section VIII.A.1(c)
+MAP Section VIII.A.1(c)

 For routine DARHT Facility operations, the sampling and analysis methodology used in the environmental baseline monitoring conducted under Section VIII.A.1(b) (see above) was designed to include environmental monitoring requirements under this mitigation action.
 Should the DARHT Facility experience a substantial accidental spill or release of hazardous or radioactive materials, additional environmental monitoring would be conducted under this mitigation action, as necessary.
-No significant spills that reached the environment have occurred at the DARHT Facility.
+To date, no significant spills have occurred at the DARHT Facility that have reached the environment.

-3.1.1.2 MAP Section VIII.A.1(d)
+MAP Section VIII.A.1(d)